Kidde: 1980s

-In May 1987, John Kidde died.
+John Kidde died in May 1987.

 In August 1987, Kidde was purchased for $1.7 billion by August Hanson Industries, the United States arm of Hanson Trust of the United Kingdom.

 In August 1988, Hanson sold most of the Kidde fire protection business to Pilgrim House Group, a firm based in the United Kingdom involved in electrical products and fire protection.

-Included in the sale were Walter Kidde North America Group, Fenwal Inc., and Kidde's Fire Protection Group Europe.
+Included in the sale were Walter Kidde North America Group, Fenwal Inc.(founded in 1935 by TL Fenn and Carl Walter), and Kidde's Fire Protection Group Europe.
 During the Kidde acquisition process Pilgrim House was purchased by Williams Holdings plc, an industrial management firm.
 In 1989, it merged with Graviner (another Williams Holdings business) to form Kidde Graviner.

 1990s

 In 1990, subsidiary Walter Kidde Aerospace Inc. opened a Production and Technology Center, for $4 million.
 By that time, Kidde products were found in aircraft such as the B-2 Stealth Bomber and 747-400 airliners.
 In 1993, it acquired Dunford Hepburn.
 In February 1997, Williams Holdings purchased Chubb Security plc.

+In 1996, Kidde International purchased Santa Barbara Dual Spectrum (SBDS) from Hughes Aircraft.
+SBDS subsequently operated as a division of Kidde Technologies.

 In March 1999, Kidde recalled 2 models of Carbon Monoxide Alarms, that were alarming late or not alarming at all. ~1 million (+650 thousand NightHawk brand, +350 thousand LifeSaver brand) units were recalled.
-Units from November 8, 1998 and March 9, 1999 are affected.
+Units from November 8, 1998, and March 9, 1999, are affected.

 2000s

 In March 2000, Williams announced the breakup of the company.
 Now an independent entity, the firm adopted the name Kidde plc in September 2000.
 In October 2000, Kidde announced it was going to demerge from Chubb plc.
 Kidde plc listed on the London Stock Exchange in November of that year.

 In December 2004, Financial Times reported Kidde as "the market leader in residential fire protection in the United States."
 In April 2005, United Technologies Corporation finalized its acquisition of Kidde and place the company under its new Fire & Security brand.
 The move re joined it to its former sister company Chubb Security, and several other brands to create UTC Fire & Security.

+In July 2005, Kidde recalled 10-pound industrial fire extinguishers with Zytel valves due to discharge issues, manufactured between 1999 and 2000.
+470 thousand units were recalled.
+Three injuries were reported due to extinguisher failure.

 In 2009, Kidde Acquired the company FireX, which was owned by Invensys Controls.

-In July 2005, Kidde recalled 10 pound industrial fire extinguishers with Zytel valves due to discharge issues, manufactured between 1999 to 2000.
-470 thousand units were recalled.
-3 injuries were reported due to extinguisher failure.

-In March 2009, 9 models of Kidde XL fire extinguishers manufactured from October 2007 through April 2008 were recalled due to failure of operation. ~167 thousand fire extinguishers were recalled.
+In March 2009, nine models of Kidde XL fire extinguishers manufactured from October 2007 through April 2008 were recalled due to failure of operation. ~167 thousand fire extinguishers were recalled.

 In July 2009, Kidde recalled a Dual-Sensor smoke alarm model PI2000, due to possible failure of alarm.
 Models made from August 2008 and May 2009 are recalled. ~94 thousand units were recalled.